KAINEN LAW GROUP, PLLC

 • nurture a sense of equanimity which makes you feel less anxious about the unknown.

-TPH Courses: Emotions and Relationships
+HAPPIER App Courses: Emotions and Relationships

 One of the unique features on this app are the courses which focus on important life skills.
 Each course session has a short video introduction and then a 10 to 12 minute meditation.
 All in all, they take about 20 minutes each.

 The Effective Communication and Emotional Agility written materials include Meditation Course Supplements that summarize each session and the key-take aways.
-The supplements also show how these skills can be used in the context of mediation and divorce.
+The supplements also show how these skills can be used in the context of divorce.
 The Meditation Supplements are great way to make sure you understand what took place in the meditation session, and they reinforce the ideas you are learning.

-Ten Percent Happier Gift Certificate
+HAPPIER Gift Certificate

 • Contact